bbrownekianda/docs/platform/process.md

    ![Exporting business processes with datasources](images/exportanddata.png)

-4. Select dashboards to be included by checking the tickbox beside dashboards you want to export.
+4. Select dashboards to be included by checking the checkbox beside dashboards you want to export.
 Click on **Next**.

     ![Export business processes](images/exportingprocesses.png)